mross1080/GithubForArtistsITPCamp/README.md

 ## Other Things To Know

+### README files

+Want other people to actually use the things you’re posting on GitHub?
+You’ll need a README.md file.
+These are files written in “markdown” language, generally containing information about and instructions for use of a repository.
+This repository is a great example of them, since both the primary directory and each folder contains a README, but if you want to learn to write one yourself, you may want more resources.
+What just about every programmer goes to first is the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet), a list of basic syntax you’ll find yourself using a lot in Markdown.
+If you want to get more complex, the same website, [markdown guide](https://www.markdownguide.org/cheat-sheet) has a ton of useful resources for learning the deeper complexities of Markdown.

 ### Other Stuff You Can Do On GitHub

 [Github Pages](https://pages.github.com/) : a quick and easy hosting solution for static websites.
 Unlimited repositories.
 Can’t host any servers or anything particularly complex.